Lou Barlow: Solo work

 In April 2021, it was announced that a solo album entitled Reason to Live would be released on May 28 via Joyful Noise.

 Personal life

 Barlow's first marriage was to Kathleen Billus, with whom he has two children, Hendrix and Hannelore.

 In May 2015, he married knitwear designer Adelle Louise Burda, with whom he has a daughter, Izetta.

+Barlow has suffered from social anxiety and low self-esteem.